danielpinelli/primers-design/README.md

 # Primers design with ecoPrimers
 ## Step 1 : Download Mullidae's sequences on NCBI (.gbk format)
 The design of primers is done on the sequences defined in laboratory combined with a base of references targeting for example the family of the target species (Mullidae) or the class (Teleostei).
+Thus, ecoPrimers will design primers on sequences of the target species (Mullus surmuletus) and avoid regions of the sequence that are similar to non-target species of the Mullidae family for D-loop.
 Download in .gbK format all referenced D-loop sequences from the Mullidae family and the taxonomic reference base.

 ```
 wget 'ftp://ftp.ncbi.nlm.nih.gov://pub/taxonomy/taxdump.tar.gz'